apollographql/federation/.changeset/weak-bottles-crash.md

 "@apollo/composition": patch
 ---

-Stop emitting "inconsistent value type" hints against definitions that are strictly external
+Stop emitting "inconsistent value type" hints against definitions where the type is marked `@external` or all fields are marked `@external`.